 The Warren Storey Smith Collection consists of seven scrapbooks (which have been photocopied).

-Access to the Warren Storey Smith Collection is granted by the Archivist or Director of Libraries.
+Access to the Warren Storey Smith Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.
 For a detailed inventory of this collection, click here.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: Warren Storey Smith Collection, New England Conservatory Archives, Boston, MA.